CIDRAM/Docs/readme.en.md

 CIDRAM provides an optional module to block abusive IP addresses using the [AbuseIPDB](https://www.abuseipdb.com/) API.
 The module is not installed by default, but if you choose to install it, user IP addresses may be shared with the AbuseIPDB API in accordance with the intended purpose of the module.

+##### 11.2.6 BGPVIEW

+CIDRAM provides an optional module to perform ASN and country code lookups using the [BGPView](https://bgpview.io/) API.
+These lookups provide the ability to block or whitelist requests on the basis of their ASN or country of origin.
+The module is not installed by default, but if you choose to install it, user IP addresses may be shared with the BGPView API in accordance with the intended purpose of the module.

 #### 11.3 LOGGING

 Logging is an important part of CIDRAM for a number of reasons.
 It may be difficult to diagnose and resolve false positives when the block events that cause them aren't logged.
 Without logging block events, it may be difficult to ascertain exactly how performant CIDRAM is in any particular context, and it may be difficult to determine where its shortfalls may be, and what changes may be required to its configuration or signatures accordingly, in order for it to continue functioning as intended.
 Regardless, logging mightn't be desirable for all users, and remains entirely optional.
 In CIDRAM, logging is disabled by default.
 To enable it, CIDRAM must be configured accordingly.